 The Company was incorporated under the ABCA as "Dualex Energy International Inc." on March 20, 2006.
 On May 24, 2006, the Company's share structure was amended by way of a court-approved plan of arrangement (the "Arrangement") under Section 193 of the ABCA.
 Under the Arrangement, the articles of the Company were amended to: (i) remove all share transfer restrictions in the articles of the Company; and (ii) create and authorize the Company to issue an unlimited number of non-voting, redeemable, retractable special Preferred Shares.
-On December 20, 2016, the Company consolidated its issued and outstanding Common Shares on the basis of ten (10) pre-consolidation Common Shares for one (1) post-consolidation Common Share and changed its name to "Return Energy Inc." On December 19, 2019, the Company appointed a new management team and new board of directors pursuant to the Recapitalization Transaction.
-On June 1, 2020, the Company consolidated its issued and outstanding Common Shares for one (1) post-consolidation Common Shares for one (1) and changed its name from "Return Energy Inc." to "Spartan Delta Corp." (the "Name Change").
-All references to Common Shares, Subscription Receipts, Warrants and Options in this document have been restated and are reflected on a post-Consolidation basis.

-Spartan is a "reporting issuer" or the equivalent in each of the provinces of Canada.
-The Common Shares are traded on the TSX-V under the symbol "SDE".
+On December 20, 2016, the Company consolidated its issued and outstanding Common Shares on the basis of ten (10) pre-consolidation Common Shares for one (1) post-consolidation Common Share and changed its name to "Return Energy Inc." On December 19, 2019, the Company appointed a new management team and new board of directors pursuant to a recapitalization transaction (the "Recapitalization Transaction").
+On June 1, 2020, the Company consolidated its issued and outstanding Common Shares on the basis of one hundred (100) preconsolidation Common Shares for one (1) post-consolidation Common Share and changed its name from "Return Energy Inc." to "Spartan Delta Corp.".
+On September 1, 2021, the Common Shares commenced trading on the TSX under the existing symbol "SDE" and were concurrently delisted from the TSX-V. Spartan is a "reporting issuer" or the equivalent in each of the provinces of Canada.
+As of December 31, 2023, and the date hereof, Spartan has no subsidiaries.

-The Company's head office is located at 500, 207 - 9th Avenue S.W., Calgary, Alberta T2P 1K3.
-The registered office of the Company is located at 4300 Bankers Hall West, 888 - 3rd Street S.W., Calgary, Alberta T2P 5C5.
+The Company's head office is located at Suite 1600, 308 - 4th Avenue S.W., Calgary, Alberta T2P 0H7.
+The registered office of the Company is located at 4200 Bankers Hall West, 888 - 3rd Street S.W., Calgary, Alberta T2P 5C5.